daz4126/Nanny-State/README.md

 ### Counter Example

-**Nanny State** wouldn't be a state managememnt library without a counter example!
+Every state managememnt library needs a counter example!

 We start in the usual way by importing the necessary functions: